-PROGRAM CONTENT PROGRAM OUTCOMES SYLLABUS & EXAMINATIONS A) Foundation Certificate in Accounting Level 2: contains 5 computer-based assessments • Bookkeeping Transactions • Bookkeeping Controls • Elements of Costing • Elements of Costing MEMBERSHIP Available to those completing the Professional Diploma in Accounting (level 4): • MAAT (member) • FMAAT (fellow) • AAT Licensed Accountant or Bookkeeper Using Accounting Šoftware Work Effectively in Finance Foundation Certificate Synoptic Assessment B) Advanced Diploma in Accounting Level 3: contains 5 computer- based assessments Advanced Bookkeeping Final Accounts Preparation Management Accounting: Costing Indirect Tax Ethics for Accountants Spreadsheets for Accounting Advanced Diploma in Accounting Level 4 (AT level): contains 6 computer-based assessments Management Accounting: Budgeting Management Accounting: Decision and Control Financial Statements of Limited Companies Accounting Systems and Controls Professional Diploma Synoptic Assessment Optional units - select two of the following: Business tax Personal tax External auditing Credit Management Credit Management CPD A member is personally responsible for their learning and development and must use the CPD cycle annually to: assess their learning and development needs and goals; plan appropriate activities that will meet these needs and goals; action the plan; and afterwards evaluate whether the activities undertaken really did fully meet the requirements, and whether any further or subsequent learning needs to take place.
+PROGRAM CONTENT SYLLABUS & EXAMINATIONS A) Foundation Certificate in Accounting Level 2: contains 5 computer-based assessments Bookkeeping Transactions Bookkeeping Controls Elements of Costing Using Accounting Software Work Effectively in Finance Foundation Certificate Synoptic Assessment Advanced Diploma in Accounting Level 3: contains 5 computer-based assessments Advanced Bookkeeping Final Accounts Preparation Management Accounting: Costing Indirect Tax Ethics for Accountants Spreadsheets for Accounting Advanced Diploma Synoptic Assessment Professional Diploma in Accounting Level 4 (AT level): contains 6 computer-based assessments Management Accounting: Budgeting Management Accounting: Decision and Control Financial Statements of Limited Companies Accounting Systems and Controls Professional Diploma Synoptic Assessment Optional units - select two of the following: Business tax Personal tax External auditing Cash and Treasury Management Credit Management PRACTICAL EXPERIENCE 6 months verified experience of a technical competency (chosen from audit, cost accounting, credit control, financial accounting, management accounting, payroll, taxation, and teaching).

+PROGRAM OUTCOMES MEMBERSHIP Available to those completing the Professional Diploma in Accounting (level 4): • MAAT (member) • FMAAT (fellow) • AAT Licensed Accountant or Bookkeeper CPD A member is personally responsible for their learning and development and must use the CPD cycle annually to: • assess their learning and development needs and goals; • plan appropriate activities that will meet these needs and goals; • action the plan; and afterwards • evaluate whether the activities undertaken really did fully meet the requirements, and whether any further or subsequent learning needs to take place.
 A member must maintain adequate records of the conclusions that they have reached whilst using the CPD cycle, and of subsequent learning that they do.
 Additional requirements apply for licensed members.
 ETHICS AAT Code of Professional Ethics based on the IESBA Code sets out 5 fundamental principles with which all AAT students and members (student, affiliate, associate, full, fellow, licensed) must comply.
-INVESTIGATION & DISCIPLINE Members are expected to: • behave professionally and ethically • comply with AAT regulations and relevant legislation • keep skills and competence up to date All complaints and misconduct allegations investigated with AAT licensed offering services to the public subject to additional PRACTICAL EXPERIENCE 6 months verified experience of a technical competency (chosen from audit, cost accounting, credit control, financial accounting, MAI licensed offering services to the public subject to additional monitoring. management accounting, payroll, taxation, and teaching).
+INVESTIGATION & DISCIPLINE Members are expected to: • behave professionally and ethically • comply with AAT regulations and relevant legislation • keep skills and competence up to date All complaints and misconduct allegations investigated with AAT licensed offering services to the public subject to additional monitoring.
 ROLES Refer to table on page 19: Qualification Levels and Roles